 The report will be sent to all tenants and be made available to other customers via our website and at reception.

-We hope you find the content informative and welcome any feedback.
+We hope you find the content beneficial and we always welcome any feedback.

 Tenant satisfaction and communication

 Percentage of tenants satisfied with the overall service provided by the landlord